MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### Enhancements

-- [Android and iOS] The page layout of the New Tab Page (NTP) defaults to inspirational for Microsoft Entra ID accounts.
+- [Android and iOS] The page layout of the New Tab Page (NTP) defaults to Inspirational for Microsoft Entra ID accounts.

 ## Version 129.0.2792.65 (Android): September 27, 2024